orbitalflower/orbitalflower.github.io/_posts/2018-02-02-hymn-of-the-fayth.md

 This sounds like Japanese, since it uses Japanese syllables, but they don't form actual Japanese words this way, so it's impossible to translate.

-## Ancient lyrics
+## "Ancient" lyrics

 This is the "original" meaning of the song.
 It is acquired by reading the above script from top-to-bottom, right-to-left.

-Read in this direction, the text forms actual Japanese lyrics.
+Read in this direction, the text forms actual Japanese lyrics which match the same tune.

 Hiragana     | Romaji     | English translation
 -------------|------------|---------------------------